-What do you usually think, when the subject Email Marketing is brought up?
-Do you think of your Email Reputation?
+What do you usually think when the subject of Email Marketing is brought up?
+What do you think of your Email Reputation?
 How about your Email Deliverability Rates?
 Your Bounce Rates?
 Or perhaps your Conversion Rate?

-We associate Email Marketing with so many things, but one of the highlights of this subject is the Email Deliverability.
-Here’s the thing, no matter how compelling your subject line is, or how informative the email copy is—no one’s going to read it if it lands on the dreadful spam folder.
+We associate email marketing with many things, but one of the highlights of this subject is email deliverability.
+No matter how compelling your subject line is or how informative the email copy is, no one’s going to read it if it lands in the dreadful spam folder.

 Come on!
 Nobody’s reading emails that are already in the Spam Folder.

 The Inbox, on the other hand, is another story.
-According to Opt In Monster, promotional emails have 18% open rate and 3.7% engagement rate while social media has 0.07%—this implies that email marketing surely is ahead of the game.
+According to Opt-In Monster, promotional emails have an 18% open rate and a 3.7% engagement rate, while social media has 0.07%.
+This implies that email marketing is surely ahead of the game.

-The exact reason why you should consider email marketing in your business strategy.
-Statistics from the same source says that 77% of the people prefer to use their email when it comes to permission-based promotional messages.
+This is exactly why you should consider email marketing in your business strategy.
+Statistics from the same source say that 77% of people prefer to use their email for permission-based promotional messages.

 Email Marketing in Singapore

-Statistics from Digital Influence Lab states that most of the Singaporean Citizens use the internet to conduct their research before they buy a product or service offline.
+Statistics from Digital Influence Lab states that most Singaporean Citizens use the internet to conduct their research before they buy a product or service offline.
 What does it have to do with Email Marketing?
 You see, if people are conducting their research with the intention to buy, they could become your lead.
-If they see your website and thinks you have what they’re looking for; plus the relevant contents you have, they will most likely subscribe to your newsletters.
+If they see your website and think you have what they’re looking for, plus the relevant content you have, they will most likely subscribe to your newsletters.

 Think about it.
 This person may become your customer.
 So if you have good email deliverability, you can guide the person down the funnel.